rnc-personal/pp5-react-frontend/README.md

 # TODO TEMP:

-- Get Featured Builds and USers from Updated API
+- Get Featured Builds and Users from Updated API, Pull content and profile Image for featured users
 - Get CMS Content
 - Component Documentation
 - Figma Wireframes
+- Change Default Gallery Images so they are different to illustrate Gallery Component works correctly

 ---